rlvreeland/Toxicant_emissions_UV_Fires/README.md

 > **Status:** *Accepted for publication (proofing stage)*
 > **Pre-proof:** [FISJ 104534](https://doi.org/10.1016/j.firesaf.2025.104534)

-📄 **The preprint manuscript is included in this repository and can be accessed [HERE](Cone_Heater_Misalignment_Paper.pdf).**
+📄 **The preprint manuscript is included in this repository and can be accessed [HERE](Toxicant_Production_UV_Compartment_Fires_Paper.pdf).**

+## 📂 Repository Structure
 Each Folder contains the concentration measurements for an indvidual test.
-The concentration measurements that were collected during each test are summarized in Test_Matrix.txt.
+The concentration measurements that were collected during each test are summarized in [Test_Matrix.txt](Test_Matrix.txt).
 All text files containting data have two columns: time (seconds) and a species measurement in mole fraction (-).